sagarok/LiveFootballScoreBoard/README.md

-# LiveFootballScoreBoard
+# Live Football ScoreBoard library
-Live Football World Cup Score Board excercise
+Live Football World Cup Scoreboard library that allows to create, update and finish matches as well as to show all ongoing matches and their scores.